What Is 25 Of 72

 • Q: How do I convert a percentage back into a fraction?

 • A: Divide the percentage by 100 and simplify the resulting fraction.
-For example, to convert 34.72% back to a fraction: 34.72 / 100 = 0.3472.
+Here's one way to look at it: to convert 34.72% back to a fraction: 34.72 / 100 = 0.3472.
 This decimal can be converted into a fraction, although it will be an approximation due to the recurring decimal nature of the original percentage.

 • Q: What are some other ways to represent the relationship between 25 and 72?